 Consumer Bag Legislation Summary Matrix

-This compliance matrix provides an overview of enacted consumer bag legislation across the United States by state and/or municipality, as applicable, for both paper and plastic bags.
-This also includes information on jurisdictions where a "ban on bag bans" that prevents bag-related restrictions.
+This matrix provides an overview of consumer bag legislation across the United States by state and/or municipality for paper and plastic bags.
+This includes information on jurisdictions with a "ban on bag bans" that prevents bag-related restrictions.
 This overview does not include information on proposed legislation or ordinances.
 Sign up for RCC Alerts for updates on bag bans.

 The overview provided in this table is for informational purposes only.
 Because of the summary nature of the table, it cannot capture all the nuances of the relevant regulations.
 It may therefore be important to consult the regulations directly and/or to seek legal advice on particular issues as they may arise.
 While we have tried to be as comprehensive as possible, because of the large number of local jurisdictions, some have been omitted due to their relative size.